wslider/malayalam-explorer-experimental/README.md

 Overview:

-A Code: You capstone project highlighting HTML, CSS, and JavaScript abilities.
+A Code:You capstone project highlighting HTML, CSS, and JavaScript abilities.

 Project Overview: